triton-inference-server/pytorch_backend/README.md

 }
 ```

+> [!NOTE]
-**NOTE**: This parameter is set globally for the PyTorch backend.
+> This parameter is set globally for the PyTorch backend.
-The value from the first model config file that specifies this parameter will be used.
+> The value from the first model config file that specifies this parameter will be used.
-Subsequent values from other model config files, if different, will be ignored.
+> Subsequent values from other model config files, if different, will be ignored.

 * `INTRA_OP_THREAD_COUNT`: